-While not what would typically be expected in an industrial zone, the proposed use is allowed in the Planned Development Industrial Zone (PDI).
-The allowance is based on both a limited allowance of uses allowed in the City's Planning Development Commercial (PDC) zone as well as special provisions in State Statute that allow for affordable housing on certain publically-owned land.
+Residential and Commercial Uses in the Planned Development Industrial Zone allowance of uses allowed in the City's Planning Development Commercial (PDC) zone as well as special provisions in State Statute that allow for affordable housing on certain publically-owned land.
 The proposed ground-floor commercial is within the 5,000 square foot for retail uses allowed in the PDI zone.
-The authority to develop affordable housing in areas not zoned for residential use in certain circumstances is described Oregon Revised Statute (ORS ) 197.308.
+The authority to develop affordable housing in areas not zoned for residential use in certain circumstances is described Oregon Revised Statute (ORS) 197.308.
 Under the ORS, when a property is owned by a public body, is located in an industrial area, not slated for heavy industrial use, and adjacent to existing residential development, residential development is an outright allowed use when the resulting housing is affordable housing.
 As an affordable housing development on a property owned by the City, not designated for heavy industrial use, adjacent to the Villebois Neighborhood, with only preserved wetlands in between, the proposed development is an allowed use under this Statute.